 The Plan identifies two overarching goals and fourteen major planning issues.
 Objectives have been written for each of these issues, together with specific action items.
 The Plan is a living document that will be reviewed annually and updated every three years through an open, public consultation process.
 Efforts will be made to ensure that the Plan is substantially consistent with other City planning documents such as the Recreation Trails Master Plan and the Official Community Plan (OCP).
 The preparation of this document was required by the Province of BC under the terms of the City of Kimberley's License of Occupation # 403232 over the Nature Park land.
 One of the conditions of that License is that "this area be managed to minimize the impact on vegetation, wildlife populations and human safety."
+In 2012 this Management Plan was reviewed and updated as a condition of the renewal of the License of Occupation for a further 30 year period.

-This document has been prepared for the City of Kimberley by the Kimberley Nature Park Society (KNPS) in consultation with a variety of government agencies, adjacent landowners, Park user groups and the general public.
+This document has been prepared for the City of Kimberley by the Kimberley Nature Park Society (KNPS) in consultation with a variety of government agencies, adjacent landowners,

+Park user groups and the general public.
 For a complete description of the consultation process see Appendix B.